cs-altindex/ALT-index/README.md

 ## Overall Benchmark

-We evaluate our ALT-index with GRE benchmarking tool, please refer to [GRE](https://github.com/cs-altindex/GRE_alt) for more details.
+We evaluate our ALT-index with GRE benchmarking tool, please refer to our repo [GRE_alt](https://github.com/cs-altindex/GRE_alt) for more details.

 ## Acknowledgement

 - Our optimized ART is based on [ARTSynchronized](https://github.com/flode/ARTSynchronized)
+- Our benchmark GRE_alt is based on [GRE](https://github.com/gre4index/GRE)